THE LUCKEYS

 ANN2 LUCKEY (ROBERT1) was born in

-Scotland (probably traveled through Ireland before he came to America), and died Abt.
+her family), and died Abt.
 1788 in Fayette Co., KY.

 She married SAMUEL HILLES 1748 in Martic Twp., Lancaster Co., PA.